 Caroline is a Licensed Clinical Social Worker (LCSW).
 She graduated from the University of Chicago with a Master’s degree in Clinical Social Work and a Bachelor of Arts in Psychology from the University of Michigan.

-Caroline’s background includes working with pre-teens and teenagers in a variety of settings, including schools, intensive outpatient treatment programs, and outpatient centers, where she has worked extensively with clients struggling with anxiety, depression, trauma, self-injury, transitions to high school and college, and issues with friendships and other interpersonal relationships.
+Caroline specializes in working with teenage girls and women.
+Her background with teens spans across a variety of settings, including schools, intensive outpatient treatment programs, and outpatient centers, where she has worked extensively with clients struggling with anxiety, depression, trauma, self-injury, transitions to high school and college, and issues with friendships and other interpersonal relationships.
 Caroline’s background with women includes challenges associated with infertility, pregnancy anxiety, and postpartum depression/anxiety.

 Caroline is also a Phoenix Rising Yoga Therapy Practitioner (PRYT-P), Therapeutic Yoga Instructor, and Registered Yoga Teacher (RYT).
 She has participated in internationally recognized yoga, yoga therapy, and kids and family yoga programs, including Phoenix Rising Yoga Therapy, CorePower Yoga, the Amala School of Prenatal Yoga, and Rainbow Kids Yoga.
 It is Caroline's passion to share yoga with clients in order to provide girls and women a holisitc approach to life wellness.
 She provides short-term, solution- focused individual yoga therapy sessions as well as individual and group therapeutic yoga classes.